goauthentik/authentik/website/integrations/services/fortigate-ssl/index.md

 > FortiGate is a firewall from FortiNet.
 It is a NGFW with layer7 inspection and able to become a part of a FortiNet security fabric.
 > -- https://www.fortinet.com/products/next-generation-firewall
 >
-> This guide explains how to setup a FortiGate to use authentik as SAML provider for SSLVPN authentication.
+> This guide explains how to setup a FortiGate to use authentik with a SAML provider for SSLVPN authentication.
 It does not cover how to setup SAML for admin logins, that is a different configuration.
 If you need to setup SAML for admin logins see the FortiGate admin guide.
 >
 > This guide has been created using the following software versions.
 Instructions may differ between versions.
 >